benyanke/GrandOrguePi/README.md

-GrandOrgue Compiler for Raspberry Pi
+GrandOrgue Compiler Script for Raspberry Pi
 ==============

 Need GrandOrgue to power your portable setup?
 GrandOrgue doesn't have native binaries for the Raspberry Pi, but this fixes that!
 This bash script does the following, in an automated manner: